 Rule 270.
 All lumber used for staging, scaffolding, walkways and ladders aboard ship shall be of sufficient quality to meet or exceed the purpose for which it is used.

 Rule 271.
-If a ship, boat or other vessel is alongside any other ship, boat or other vessel, and persons employed are drive-on/drive-off routes.
-Hazardous routes or areas shall be marked off.
+If a ship, boat or other vessel is alongside any other ship, boat or other vessel, and persons employed are required to pass from one to the other, a safe means of access shall be provided.